-Network engineers make an average salary of $75,847 per year.
-However, specific salaries vary based on location, industry, seniority, company, job title, and more.
+Network engineers make an average salary of $78,899 per year.
+However, specific salaries vary based on location, industry, seniority, company, job title, and other factors.

 Businesses rely on network engineers to maintain the computer networks that allow users to share resources and work efficiently.
 Networks are critical to modern businesses.
 Just as no Death Star is complete without a planet-destroying superlaser, no organization can thoroughly decimate its foes without a finely tuned network.

 For IT professionals interested in configuring, implementing, and maintaining systems, network engineer jobs can be as fulfilling as they are lucrative.
 We’ll break down the must-know information you should consider before pursuing a career as a network engineer.

 A network engineer maintains computer network infrastructure so that users can consistently access the necessary resources and information to perform their jobs.
 Think of the network engineer as the IT equivalent of a chiropractor, assessing the functioning of a complex network system and then making adjustments as necessary (but hopefully without disconcerting cracking noises).

 The responsibilities of a network engineer vary, so no two network engineers have identical day-to-day routines.
 However, the job description often includes the following tasks:

 Designing a network infrastructure